From the README:

 -d, --mbrdos Write a DOS/Windows NT MBR to device

--s, --mbrsyslinux Write a public domain syslinux MBR to device
+-s, --mbrsyslinux Write a Syslinux MBR to device

 -z, --mbrzero Write an empty (zeroed) MBR to device